Windmill-City/fcpu-zh-cn/readme.md

 - **out1**, ..., **out256**: output registers (only integer values)

+### Memory

+For processing several signals at the same time, the fCPU provides a vector coprocessor that handles SIMD instructions.
+Unlike scalar operations, which process a limited number of signals at a time, vector operations can process hundreds of signals in the same amount of time.
+fCPU Memory is an analogue of registers but for vector instructions.

+There are 4 memory slots available for use.
+Each slot consists of multiple memory cells.
+Each cell stores a signal type and a numeric value.
+Memory slots are addressed: `mem1`, ...,` mem4`.
+To access one cell: `mem2[44]` or `mem1@3` (see Arrays)

 ## Arrays\indirect addressing
 Each register could be adressed not only by direct name **regN** (**reg1**, **r2**, etc...) but also with indirect pointer **reg@N** (**reg@3**, **r@7**, etc...).
 This allow you to use them as **array** indices.
 For example: